matloff/fastStat/README.md

 ```

 Here **hist()** gave us the default bin boundaries for this data, at
 1.5, 2.0, 2.5 and so on.
-We see that 37 values of the **erps** fell
+We see that for instance 37 values of the
-into the interval from 2.0 to 2.5.
-This 37 figure was then the height
+**erps** fell into the interval from 2.0 to 2.5.
+This 37 figure was
-of the plot for this interval.
+then used to determine the height of the plot for this interval.
 Why?

 Recall that the pdf of X, denoted by f<sub>X</sub>, is the derivative of
 the cdf F<sub>X</sub>.
 Recall too that a derivative is the slope of the